GSA/digitalgov.gov/content/posts/2014-03-24-digitalgov-search-our-open-source-strategy.md

 url: /2014/03/24/digitalgov-search-our-open-source-strategy/
 date: 2014-03-24 10:00:42 -0400
 title: 'DigitalGov Search: Our Open Source Strategy'
 summary: 'At DigitalGov Search, we keep an eye on on our what our government counterparts are up to, both in the U.S. and other countries.
-We recently came across&nbsp;Gov.UK&#8217;s&nbsp;philosophy on and approach to&nbsp;coding in the open.
+We recently came across Gov.UK&#8217;s philosophy on and approach to coding in the open.
 It caught our attention and we realized we should also articulate our open source strategy.
 Use and Contribute to Open'
 authors:
   - ammie-farraj-feijoo
 categories: